McFck/kick-video-time-saver/README.md

 📥 Installation
 > [!NOTE]
   Due to the Chrome Extension Store being pay to publish I prefer to do local releases instead.
+Updates are manual as well...
 1. **Download** .crx file from the releases.
 2. **Open** `chrome://extensions`.
 3. **Drag 'n Drop** downloaded file inside `chrome://extensions` page